Dorif/fragalyseqt/README.md

 ## What features are planned for FragalyseQt?

-Currently, I plan to further improve binning, genotyping support, CODIS export coverage, and add PostgreSQL and ImmuDB database backends for multi-user and high-stakes forensic workflows.
+Planned features include: a **kinship and identity comparison module** (likelihood ratio and kinship index calculations against allele frequency databases, for single-source STR profiles); expanded CODIS export coverage; PostgreSQL and ImmuDB database backends for multi-user and chain-of-custody forensic workflows; and continued improvements to allele binning and mixture handling.

 ## How can I support you?